coderefinery/talk-general/talk.md

 - Working on several features in parallel
 - Reproducibility
 - Bug exposure can be traced back: **code history is extremely valuable**
+- Attribution can be determined after the fact: **important for legal reasons**

 ### Working with others